-Foxtel Now offers viewing packages from as little as $10/month for the Docos, Lifestyle, and Kids Genre Packs.
-The Drama and Pop Packs are $15/month each (or you can combine them for $25/month).
-The Movies Premium Pack is an additional $20/month on top of the Genre Pack you select, while the Sports Premium Pack is $29/month.
+Foxtel Now offers channel packages from as little as $25/month for both the Pop and Lifestyle packs, which comprise the Essentials pack.
+You can add Drama for only $10/month while Movies is an additional $20/month.
+The Sports pack can be added at $29/month.
+Kids and Docos packs are only available as part of the $104 all-packs bundle.
 Viewers can change their plan each month or cancel their subscription anytime.
-Foxtel Now also offers two weeks free.
+Foxtel Now also offers 10 days free.
 Best of all, you can grab the Foxtel Now free trial whether you’re a new user or existing Foxtel Now subscriber!

 How Does Fetch TV’s Lineup Compare?

 Fetch has four Premium Channel Packs available, including Variety, Knowledge, Kids, and Vibe.
-Normally $6/month each, if you want the lot, you can bundle them for $20/month-to-month with no lock-in contract.
-The Special Interest Packs include beIN SPORTS 1 for $14.95/month and Horse and Country for $7.95/month.
-Optus customers who have the Fetch TV bundle can also access the Optus Sport channel for $15/month.
+Normally $6/month each, if you want the lot, you can bundle them for $20/month with no lock-in contract.
+The Special Interest Packs include beIN SPORTS 1 for $19.99/month and Horse and Country for $9.99/month, as well as the Optus Sport channel for $14.99/month.

-And for international viewing, Fetch TV has you covered, with the Taj Mahal Pack for $15.95/month, the Korean Pack for $14.95/month, the Chinese Pack for $9.95/month, the TVB Cantonese Pack for $49.95/month, the Sun South Indian Pack for $29.95/month, the Pinoy Pack for $19.95/month, and the Italian Pack for $15/month.
+And for international viewing, Fetch TV has you covered, with the Taj Mahal Pack for $15/month, the TVB Cantonese & Korean Pack for $15/month, the Chinese Pack for $9.95/month, the Pinoy Pack for $19.95/month, and the Italian Pack for $15/month.
 Need more?
-You can rent and watch over 7000 movies and TV shows direct from Fetch TV’s own online stores.
-Or you can add the Movie Box feature for $1/month (for retail customers) which makes 30 movies available each month for unlimited viewing.
+You can rent and watch over 8000 movies and TV shows

-If sport is an important part of your life, Foxtel Now offers substantially more content thanks to their range of Fox Sports channels as well as dedicated channels for AFL footy and Rugby League.
+If sport is an important part of your life, Foxtel Now offers substantially more content thanks to their range of Fox Sports channels as well as dedicated channels Footy Play, Fox League and Fox Cricket.
 Fetch TV offers the same beIN channels that Foxtel Now does — but you have to subscribe to them as a separate pack.
-Exclusive to Fetch TV is Optus Sport, available only to customers who get their Fetch box through an Optus plan; it features extensive coverage of English Premier League soccer year-round.
+Exclusive to Fetch TV is Optus Sport, available only to direct Fetch retail customers and those who get their Fetch box through an Optus plan; it features extensive coverage of English Premier League soccer year-round.

 Once you have a broadband connection, getting started with Foxtel Now takes just a few minutes.
 Just sign up online, download and install the Foxtel Now app on your device or open it in your Google Chrome browser, and then login.
 Now you can start watching your favourite shows!

-Foxtel Now is available on PC/Mac via the Google Chrome browser, on Foxtel Now’s own dedicated streaming box, Telstra TV, iOS and Android mobiles and tablets, Playstation 4, and Chromecast.
-Meanwhile, the old Foxtel Play app is still compatible with a wide range of internet enabled devices including Smart TVs, Playstation 3, and Xbox One.
+Foxtel Now is available on PC/Mac via the Google Chrome browser, on Foxtel Now’s own dedicated streaming box, Telstra TV, iOS and Android mobiles and tablets, Playstation 4, and Chromecast, as well as recent-model smart TVs from Sony, LG and Samsung.
+Meanwhile, the old Foxtel Play app is still compatible with a wide range of internet enabled devices including Smart TVs, Playstation 3, and Xbox One, and older smart TVs.
 So if Foxtel Now hasn’t arrived on your device yet, you can use the previous version of the app.